necst/grcuda/README.md

 * `--grcuda.TimeComputation`: Enable time computation to get execution time of the kernels, default is false;
 * `--grcuda.NumberOfGPUs`: choose how many GPUs to use during computation, default use 1 GPU;
 * `--grcuda.RetrieveParentStreamPolicy`: choose how streams for new GrCUDA computations are obtained from parent computations;
-`default` simply reuse the stream of one of the parent computations, while `disjoint` allows parallel scheduling of multiple child computations as long as their arguments are disjoint
+`default` simply reuse the stream of one of the parent computations, while `disjoint` allows parallel scheduling of multiple child computations as long as their arguments are disjoint.

+* `--grcuda.memAdviseOption`: choose how memAdvise handles the memory region of the array.
+Options: `read-mostly`, `preffered-location`, `none` (default).
 * `--grcuda.InputPrefetch`: if present, prefetch the data on GPUs with architecture starting from Pascal.
 In most cases, it improves performance.
 * `--grcuda.ForceStreamAttach`: if present, force association between arrays and CUDA streams.
 True by default on architectures older than Pascal, to allow concurrent CPU/GPU computation.
 On architectures starting from Pascal, it can improve performance.